If you can't find what you're looking for, please contact us on

 We have a courier service going to the locksmith every Tuesday and Thursday and they will usually come back within a few days.
 Some keys may take longer.

-Disruption to level of service may be caused by factors outwith our control, e.g. lack of access to area, inclement weather or unplanned staff absences and in this event temporary adjustments will be made to provide the best service under the given circumstances.
+The Facilities teams all work within finite resources: occasionally, disruption to the level of service may be caused by factors out with our control, (e.g. lack of access to area, inclement weather or unplanned staff absences).
+In this event, temporary adjustments will be made to provide the best service under the given circumstances.

 In the event of

 On Hearing the Alarm

 For specific instructions relating to Fire Arrangements please consult your Departmental Safety Advisor.